SayaliLagad2706/Web-Crawler/README.md

 - Java's crawler4j is implemented for crawling the website
 - Multi-threading is implemented for an efficient execution of the crawl with a depth limit of 16
 - The result is a set of web pages all of which are further analyzed to determine the number of successful and failed fetches, number of outgoing URLs, etc.
+- Refer to the project_description folder for implementation details

 Technologies used:
   -